SabaEtezadRazavi/sabaetezadrazavi.github.io/index.md

 This is an exciting time for Quantum Gravity.
 After decades of pure theoretical efforts in the field, recent progress in multi-messenger astronomy and quantum technology enabling table-top experiments for QG has opened new promising windows to finally ask our questions from nature directly!

-**Check out my public [CV](https://drive.google.com/file/d/1UwUTMWkYIkuy6i4p7r802eYzRfVcwA-X/view?usp=sharing) to know more about my works (this is not the most recent one and some links are disabled in this public version).
-If you want more information or just like to chat about science, send me an [email](mailto:setezadrazavi@uchicago.edu).**

 ## Education